-To file for Chapter 13, your unsecured debts must be less than $419,275, and your secured debts less than $1,257,850 (as of April 2019).
+To file for Chapter 13, your unsecured debts must be less than $465,275 and your secured debts less than $1,395,875 (for cases filed between April 1, 2022, and March 31, 2025).
 Only individuals or sole proprietors can file for Chapter 13 bankruptcy.
 Corporations and limited liability companies are not eligible because they are considered separate legal entities.
 Once filed, the automatic stay will stop any collection efforts against the filer.
 Also, a trustee will be appointed to oversee your case.

 Read about other eligibility requirements for Chapter 13.

-Chapter 11 typically makes sense for businesses or individuals who have debt levels that are greater than those allowed in Chapter 13 bankruptcy.
+Chapter 11 typically makes sense for businesses or individuals whose debt levels exceed those allowed in Chapter 13 bankruptcy.
 Some small business owners and individuals can take advantage of streamlined Chapter 11 procedures found under Subdivision V.

-The protection of the automatic stay in a Chapter 13 bankruptcy extends to codebtors.
+Chapter 13's automatic stay protection extends to codebtors.
 So if you and another person are both liable for an account, loan, or other debt, creditors cannot pursue your codebtor for payment during your bankruptcy case.
 While collection can resume once your Chapter 13 case is over, this will at least give codebtors a reprieve from collection actions for three to five years.
 Chapter 11 does not provide the same protection to codebtors.

 Get details on the codebtor stay in Chapter 13.